-resList a list where each element is an object of class GSAres, as returned by the runGSA function.

-class a character string determining the p-values of which directionality class that should be used as significance information for the plot.
-Can be one of "distinct", direction a character string giving the direction of regulation, can be either "up" or "down".
+resList a list where each element is an object of class GSAres, as returned by the runGSA function. class a character string determining the p-values of which directionality class that should be used as significance information for the plot.
+Can be one of "distinct", "mixed", "non". direction a character string giving the direction of regulation, can be either "up" or "down". n consensus rank cutoff.
+All gene sets with consensus rank (see details below) <=n will be included in the plot.
+Defaults to 50.